 Yeshua’s disciples came to him one day and asked: “What will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).
 Yeshua then began to tell His disciples about all the difficult things that would happen at the end of the age, especially to the nation of Israel—deception, wars, famines, pestilences, earthquakes and more.
 Then He said, “All these are the beginning of sorrows” (Matthew 24:8), but the end would not come immediately.

 I never had any interest in ministry work, mainly because I was more interested in pursuing my own career goals as a Civil Engineer.
 However, the Lord had other plans for my life.
-If I have learned anything in my relatively short walk with the Lord, it is that His ways are not only different than our ways, but are most often opposite ours.
-It is written, “There is a way that seems right to a man, But its end is the way of death” (Proverbs 14:12, NKJV).
+If I have learned anything in my relatively short walk with the Lord, it is that His ways are not only different than ours but are most often opposite ours.
+It is written, “There is a way that seems right to a man, But its end is the way of death” (Proverbs 14:12).
 Yeshua said it like this, “He who does not take his cross and follow after Me is not worthy of Me” (Matthew 10:38); “For what profit is it to a man if he gains the whole world, and loses his own soul?”
 (Matthew 16:26).

 I remember the day so clearly, sitting on my living room couch and holding an Old King James Bible in my hand.
 I was determined to discover the truth contained within.
 I very much believed in the one true God of Israel.
 So I said to Him, “I need to know the truth.”
 I had no concept of the Holy Spirit speaking to me, but somehow asking God to show me His truth made sense.
 As I started to read the book of Matthew, there was clarity and focus to the narrative.
 The story came to life, and remarkably the old English language was perfectly decipherable.